 As its name suggests, the chief characteristic of Perpendicular architecture is the emphasis on strong vertical lines, seen most markedly in window tracery and wall panelling.
 Roof vaulting became elaborate and ornate, with a multitude of vaulting ribs spreading outwards in a fan shape, ornamented with pendants and cross-ribs that served a purely decorative function.

 The flying buttress reached its final graceful and highly decorated form, with knobs, crockets and small pinnacles adorning every possible surface.

-Another notable characteristic of Perpendicular Gothic are the superb hammerbeam roofs, where advances in joinery and a better understanding of how to distribute the load and thrust of ceiling weight allowed roofs which spanned great open spaces.
+Another notable characteristic of Perpendicular Gothic is hammerbeam roofs, where advances in joinery and a better understanding of how to distribute the load and thrust of ceiling weight allowed roofs which spanned great open spaces.

 The hammerbeam roof is the wooden equivalent of the stone vaulting used in the great cathedrals of the time.
 Simply put, hammerbeam construction makes use of short horizontal and vertical beams to distribute the weight of a roof.
 These short beams rise in steps from the top of a wall to the roof peak, creating a more open space than earlier techniques allowed.

 Although the timbers which made up the supporting elements in hammerbeam roofs were structural, they were also used as ornamental elements.
 The meeting places of timbers were often adorned with pendants or fanciful carvings, and the timbers themselves were often painted and gilded.
 The best examples of hammerbeam roofs are to be found in East Anglia, particularly the churches of Norfolk.